monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/term-labels-naming-conventions.md

 The “Most common name” represents the breed name that is most often used to refer to the breed, as determined by the information found in the sources (_LINK to be added_).
 This ‘most common name’ is also recorded as an “exact synonym” [_LINK to be added_].
 All breed names, including the one that are shared between breeds, are available as synonyms in VBO.
 For example, an exact synonym of Tibetan (Goat) VBO:0000845 is Tibetan.

 Including the ‘Species’ in the term label could be controversial.
-Breeds have a is_a relationship to a species, and therefore repeating the species name (ie ontological parentage) in the label is a break with standard ontology practices.
+Breeds have a is_a relationship to a species, and therefore repeating the species name (i.e., ontological parentage) in the label is a break with standard ontology practices.
 While we recognize that this solution is not ideal, we were unable to ensure term label uniqueness without including the species name in the term label.
 As exemplified above, breeds from different species can share the same name, and some breeds can share identical name with other types of entities such as countries.

 **The case of DAD-IS “national breed population” and “local breeds”.**